Regenerative random permutations of integers: Introduction and main results

 So there are the Bonferroni bounds

 and so on.
 Moreover, each of the intersections of the $A_{n,i}$ is an event of the form

 for instance $A_{n,i} A_{n,j} = F_{B,C}$ for $F = \{n,n+1, \ldots \}$ and $C = \{i,j\}$.

-\quad An approach to the problem of whether $\Pi$ has almost surely finite block lengths for a number of interesting models, including the limiting Mallows$(q)$ model, is provided by the following structure.
+An approach to the problem of whether $\Pi$ has almost surely finite component lengths for a number of interesting models, including the limiting Mallows$(q)$ model, is provided by the following structure.
 Let